-- 5.1 The council is currently consulting on the Publication Plan (Regulation 19) from 11th November 2022 until 23rd December 2022.
-This plan identifies development sites which will help to deliver the preferred infrastructure led development strategy.
-The distribution of proposed development has been influenced by the settlement hierarchy with larger and better-connected settlements generally attracting a greater share of growth.
-In addition, the development strategy identifies a number of urban extensions situated to the north and west of the West Midlands conurbation and to the south of Stafford. - 5.2 This infrastructure led strategy reflects the Council's desire to see growth that does not put a strain on existing infrastructure, and where possible delivers new infrastructure benefits, whilst also reflecting national policy requirements by ensuring growth is situated in locations with good access to sustainable public transport, or where brownfield opportunities exist.
-In setting the apportionment of growth to different villages and broad locations regard has therefore been had to what infrastructure could be delivered.
-In many cases these reflect infrastructure opportunities and where known deficiencies exist which have been confirmed by the infrastructure provider (e.g. need for a First School for Codsall/Bilbrook). - 5.3 The level of growth identified for specific locations is proportionate to the type of infrastructure that can be provided: i.e larger allocations can facilitate more significant new infrastructure provision e.g. a school or improvements to sports and leisure facilities; whereas smaller allocations are directed towards the smaller villages with less existing infrastructure and where no opportunities for specific new infrastructure have so far been identified.
+- 5.1 The council is currently consulting on a revised Publication Plan (Regulation 19) for a six week period April-May 2024.
+This plan identifies development sites which will help to deliver the preferred capacity led development strategy.
+The distribution of proposed development has been influenced by the settlement hierarchy with growth focussed at larger and betterconnected tier 1 settlements. - 5.2 The Councils strategy reflects the desire to see development in places where capacity exists to deliver growth without placing a strain on existing infrastructure, and where possible also deliver new infrastructure benefits.
+The strategy aims to reflect national policy requirements by ensuring growth is situated in locations with good access to sustainable public transport, or where brownfield opportunities exist.
+In setting the apportionment of growth regard has therefore been had to site capacities and also what infrastructure could be delivered.
+In many cases these reflect infrastructure opportunities and where known deficiencies exist which have been confirmed by the infrastructure provider (e.g. need for a First School for Codsall/Bilbrook).